Buckeyes will host Big Ten Tournament May 7-9, 2015

 Ohio State and No. 5 Michigan meet for three-game series starting Friday

-Last spring, Schoenly led Ohio State to victories in 10 of its last 12 games, including an upset of second-seeded and 18th-ranked Nebraska in the Big Ten Tournament quarterfinals.
+In 2014, Schoenly led Ohio State to victories in 10 of its last 12 games, including an upset of second-seeded and 18th-ranked Nebraska in the Big Ten Tournament quarterfinals.
 She mentored three first-team All-Big Ten choices, led by unanimous selection Evelyn Carrillo.
 With a final record of 30-25, a Schoenly-coached team reached the 30-win mark for the sixth-consecutive season.
 In conference play, the Buckeyes won 13 games, the most since 2010, and finished in the upper half of the league standings for the first time in four years.

 Schoenly's debut season with Ohio State in 2013 was highlighted by 18 victories in the first 26 games.
 Ohio State would finish the season 34-22 and defeated Iowa, 8-4, in the opening round of the Big Ten Tournament.
 Cammi Prantl was a second team All-Big Ten selection after putting together one of the most impressive rookie seasons in school history (freshmen-record 40 runs scored and a .346 batting average, fifth-highest amongst freshmen).